jonasmeirer-eth/Genomics-Repo/README.md

 ## About

-This respository contains notes and exercise solutions for the course *Statistical Analysis of High-Throughput Genomic and Transcriptomic Data*
+This respository contains notes and exercise solutions for the course *Statistical Analysis of High-Throughput Genomic and Transcriptomic Data*.

 ### About the author